Considerations and queries about vasectomy reversal

 How successful is vasectomy reversal?

-The results of vasectomy reversal procedures are impressive with the restoration of fertility in over 95% of men when the duration of time from vasectomy to reversal is less than 10 years and successful pregnancy in up to 85% of couples when the female partners age is less than 35 years.
+The results of vasectomy reversal procedures are impressive with the restoration of fertility in the overwhelming majority of men when the duration of time from vasectomy to reversal is less than 10 years and successful pregnancy in most couples when the female partners age is less than 35 years.
 The results decrease slowly with time from vasectomy and fairly quickly when female age is greater than 40 years.